braziyass/blog/README.md

 - **Comment on Blog Posts**: Users can comment on blog posts.
 - **View Blog Posts**: Users can view all blog posts along with likes and comments.
 - **View Profile**: Users can view their profile information.
+- **Email verification**: New accounts receive a verification email (Mailtrap used for testing).
+Users must verify their account before obtaining a JWT.

 ## Endpoints